Call4Cloud | MMP-C | Autopilot | Device Preparation

 If we look at the UiAccess parameter, this one is mentioning the “false” flag.
 If it was set to true then the application would bypass the user interface protection levels and drive input to higher permissions and that is something you don’t want.

-Before Windows would start an application with UIAccess privilege it would check if the application has a digital certificate and if the application is going to install in a folder that is only writable by administrators, such as the Program Files Folder.
+Before Windows starts an application with UIAccess privilege, it checks if the application has a digital certificate and if the application is going to install in a folder that is only writable by administrators, such as the Program Files Folder.
 Guess where the OneNote app will be installed?

 You could also spot that UAC prompt by running a Procmon session(more on this later on in part 5).
 As shown below the consent.exe (UAC) will be started after the download was successful